iluwatar/java-design-patterns/proxy/README.md

 ## Intent of Proxy Design Pattern

-Provide a surrogate or placeholder for another object to control access to it.
+The Proxy pattern in Java provides a surrogate or placeholder to effectively control access to an object, enhancing security and resource management.

 ## Detailed Explanation of Proxy Pattern with Real-World Examples